voreen-project/voreen/Readme.md

 It is licensed under the terms of the GNU General Public License version 2.

-The Voreen project has been initiated and was originally maintained by the Visualization & Computer Graphics Research Group at the University of Münster as part of the collaborative research center SFB 656 MoBil (Project Z1, Project Ö).
+The Voreen project has been initiated and was originally maintained by the Visualization & Computer Graphics Research Group at the University of MÃ¼nster as part of the collaborative research center SFB 656 MoBil (Project Z1, Project Ã–).
 Since 2018, Voreen is collaboratively developed by the Pattern Recognition and Image Analysis (PRIA) Research Group and the VISualization & graphIX (VISIX) Research Group.

 For build instructions and further information, please refer to the [project website](http://voreen.uni-muenster.de).